Policy

 Complaints and allegations against caregivers

-The Complaints and Allegations against Caregivers policy sets out our responsibilities and the steps we must take.
+The policy for allegations of harm towards rangatahi aged 18 and above by transition caregivers sets out our responsibilities and the steps we must take.

 We must investigate all allegations of abuse, neglect or harm towards rangatahi by caregivers.